This article outlines how to back up virtual machines while running without interrupting them.

 BackupChain offers live virtual machine backup for various platforms:

-Live backup for VMware Workstation, VMware Server & Player
+- Backup virtual machines running on VMware Workstation, VMware Server & VMware Player

 Step 1: Create a New Task

 Create a new task and select the type of virtualization platform you are using.
 In our example, we’ll use VMware.
 For a walkthrough for Hyper-V Servers, click here.
 The steps for Microsoft Virtual Server are the same as shown in this example walkthrough.

 Create a new task and select the folder containing your image files (.VHDX, .AVHDX, .VHD, .AVHD, .VMDK, etc.) Hint: click on images to zoom in.

 Step 3: Select a Target Folder

 Proceed with the New Task Wizard to the point where you specify the target.